City Primeval (Justified: City Primeval): Plot

 Following a lead on Judge Guy's would-be assassins, Raylan and the Detroit PD team raid a house in Armada where the suspects are found; after a brief chase, one of the suspects is apprehended while the other, Barry Tenderbock (Ian Bratschie), escapes.
 Learning that the motive was retaliation against Judge Guy for having taken sexual liberties with Barry's mother following a trial in which he handed Barry a maximum sentence, the team confronts the Judge in exchange for identifying the mother.
 Barry visits his mother, who unbeknownst to him has already called the police, and is apprehended after taking her hostage.

 Mansell meets with Sandy at Sweetie's bar, where he retrieves a hidden gun from the bathroom.
 Returning to the casino as a patron, Sandy finds Skender Lulgjuraj and seduces him.
 As they leave the casino in Lulgjuraj's car, Mansell attempts to follow them out, but is inadvertently cut off in the parking garage by another car, coincidentally driven by Judge Guy with his assistant, Rose (Rae Gray).
 Both angered, Mansell and Judge Guy continue to cut each other off through the streets of Detroit as Mansell attempts to tail Lulgjurag and Sandy.
 Mansell eventually loses Lulgjuraj and, frustrated, gives chase to the Judge, eventually ramming his car as they emerge from an alley.
-As the Judge reaches for his gun, Mansell shoots and kills him through the windshield; rummaging through the Judge's coat, he takes a small black notebook, and drives off with Rose as hostage.
+As the Judge reaches for his gun, Mansell shoots and kills him through the windshield; rummaging through the Judge's coat, he takes a small brown notebook, and drives off with Rose as hostage.
 Rose flees the car at an intersection, but is followed and shot in the back by Mansell in Palmer Park.
 Soon after, Raylan and the Detroit PD team are called to the scene of the Judge's murder.
 Upon finding Rose's body, Maureen mournfully reveals that Rose was her confidential informant for an investigation of Judge Guy, and had joined the Judge at the casino that evening on her orders.
 Raylan returns to his hotel room, and gazes solemnly at Willa as she sleeps.